Frequently Asked Questions

 Q: [What are the fees ]

-A: [The following fees represent the National expenses, for basic test and tape
+A: [The following fees represent the National expenses, for basic test

-mailing fees; stationery; publicity; and prizes.
+development and computer hosting; administrative costs; publicity; and prizes.
 Chapters normally add a charge to these

 fees to support local Contest expenses. ]